 I value passion.
 I am passionate about my beliefs, my interests and life in general.

 My interests are both eclectic -- from science (especially computer science and mathematics) to humanities (especially philosophy) to art (especially music and (intelligent) television) to sports (especially soccer) to general geekdom (especially science fiction) -- and esoteric (such as mathematical logic and avant-garde contemporary classical music).
 I tend to fully immerse myself in my most favourite things, which become a major part of my life.
 The best example of this is music: beyond listening to it as much as possible, I love to collect it, read about it, discuss it and generally learn as much as I can about it.

 I’m looking for someone who, first and foremost, values most of the things I do.
 Beyond that, it would be ideal if we had common interests as well, but what is most important is that she has interests of her own that she is passionate about and then we can share our own interests with each other.
 I’d like a relationship in which we explore and enjoy all aspects of the world and life together.

-Despite the seriousness of my profile and how serious I am about the things I’ve mentioned, I don’t take life itself so seriously, if that makes any sense.
+Despite the seriousness of my profile and how serious I am about the things I’ve mentioned, I don’t take myself or life itself so seriously, if that makes any sense.
 I think life is primarily for enjoyment (under certain conditions, of course).
 I take pleasure in the little things, in smelling the roses, and in the journey more than the destination.
 I’m easygoing and have a good sense of humour.
 Of course, an ideal partner would feel the same way.